 A commitment to personal excellence in every area of your life is a great equalizer.
 It doesn’t matter if you are a man or woman, black or white, young or old, handsome or homely, educated or not.
 If you focus on personal excellence, and never make an exception, you will rise to the top.

-Personal performance excellence creates a sense of freedom, security, and peace of mind.
-It allows you to inspire and help others, to do and be what you want.
+Personal excellence creates a sense of freedom, security, and peace of mind.
 It enables you to follow your dreams, to use your life the way you choose, and to live and work on your own terms.
+It also allows you to inspire and help others.

-A commitment to excellence gives you dignity and fills you with immense personal satisfaction.
-That’s why every man and woman has the right, and I believe the responsibility, to pursue excellence and to become the best possible version of themselves.
+A commitment to personal excellence gives you a strong sense of dignity and fills you with immense personal satisfaction.
+That’s why every man and woman has the right, and I believe the responsibility, to pursue personal excellence and to become the best possible version of themselves.

-When my work empowers people, when it gives them direction, comfort, hope or peace of mind, I feel a great sense of satisfaction.
+When my work empowers people to greater success, when it gives them direction, motivation, or peace of mind, I feel a great sense of satisfaction.
 It makes me feel like I’m building my castle.

 Apply this same line of thinking to everything you do!

-Here is a very special opportunity to make some real progress on your own magnificent castle.
-Grab your Goal Setting Toolkit and let’s make something wonderful happen!
+If your life feels like you’ve just been hauling rocks, here is a very special opportunity to make some real progress on your own magnificent castle.